 For anyone who gets regular cavities, or parents of children in this situation, it’s a constant hunt for ways to limit these concerns, and some methods here are less well-known than others.
 One good example of this is a popular activity that many people don’t connect with oral health at all: Chewing gum.
-At the offices of Scott W. Grant, DMD Family and Cosmetic Dentistry, our general dentist preventive oral care services help limit cavities, tooth decay and several related areas.
+At the offices of Grant Dental, our general dentist preventive oral care services help limit cavities, tooth decay and several related areas.
 Let’s go over how chewing gum may assist in your efforts to fight cavities, either in your own mouth or in your child’s, plus some important differentiations within the type of gum you consider that could make all the difference.

 Gum and Tooth Decay

 When gum is chewed, it triggers the saliva glands in the mouth to increase their production levels.
 Saliva is a vital cavity-fighting tool, helping rinse out food debris and any other particles that may be harboring the sort of harmful bacteria that triggers cavities.
 The more saliva present in the mouth, the greater the chances that even the smallest of particles – the kind that can harbor millions of germs that lead to tooth decay – will be washed away and will not negatively impact the area.